raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

     '((())(())' => false
 ```

 Balanced parentheses with a finite number of pairs of parentheses is also a deterministic context-free language.
-We're going to combe back to deterministic context-free languages in a moment, but let's consider a slightly different way to recognize balanced parentheses first.
+We're going to come back to deterministic context-free languages in a moment, but let's consider a slightly different way to recognize balanced parentheses first.

 ---